Join Here | Log In

 4. Sleep report: For sleep issues due to stress, ashwagandha may help.[ref][ref]

-While there are a lot of reasons for brain fog (see the article), luteolin may be a good option for anyone with inflammation-related cognitive dysfunction.
-Brain Fog Inflammation genes (Please read the full article for details): Inflammation and TNF alpha:
+While there are multiple causes of brain fog, luteolin may be a good option for anyone with inflammation-related cognitive dysfunction.
+(Please read the full article for details):

 COMT interaction: